 - A. General The trainee must be in good standing within his or her Residency Program and have an unrestricted license to practice medicine or osteopathic medicine in the state in which he or she intends to moonlight.
 Resident and program to submit moonlighting checklist to GME office - B. Work Hours (Duty Hours) Work hours limits as described in the SRH GME Clinical/Educational Work Hours Policy.
 Trainees must comply with the Clinical/Educational Work Hours Policy.
 No schedule changes will be allowed.
 All work hours must be on previously scheduled off time and within work hour limitation per policy - C. Professional Liability Coverage -External moonlighting activities are not covered by SRH Residents' professional liability program.
 A trainee must either purchase sufficient malpractice insurance to cover his or her moonlighting activities or obtain written assurance from the site or hiring entity that it will provide malpractice insurance and workers' compensation coverage to the trainee.
 Proof of insurance will be submitted to GME office with checklist - D. Medical Licensure Requirements Under Washington State Law (RCW 18.71.095(3)), a limited license ". . . shall permit the resident physician to practice medicine only in conjunction with his or her duties as a resident/fellow physician and shall not authorize the physician to engage in any other form of practice."
 Approval of moonlighting activities by the SRH Graduate Medical Education Program does not constitute the Institution's endorsement that the trainee has the appropriate license.
-It is the trainee's responsibility to ensure that he or she is appropriately licensed before engaging in any Moonlighting activities and submit proof of appropriate license to GME office with checklist. - E. DEA Licensure Requirements -Drug Enforcement Administration (DEA) licenses obtained through the SRH Graduate Medical Education Program are restricted to activities performed by the individual (a) within the scope of their SRH GME duties as part of the trainee's Residency Program, including activities at all affiliated training sites.
+It is the trainee's responsibility to ensure that he or she is appropriately licensed before engaging in any Moonlighting activities and submit proof of appropriate license to GME office with checklist.
+Residents that elect full licenses will be responsible for the additional fees beyond the cost of the limited license.
+At the time of renewal of a full license, SRH will reimburse the maximum of the cost of a limited license. - E. DEA Licensure Requirements -Drug Enforcement Administration (DEA) licenses individually obtained by residents through the SRH Graduate Medical Education Program are restricted to activities performed by the individual (a) within the scope of their SRH GME duties as part of the trainee's Residency Program, including activities at all affiliated training sites.
 Trainees who engage in moonlighting activities at any site outside of SRH sites (External Moonlighting) must communicate with the DEA that they have an active full medical license.